Grain Marketing and Trading

 MJ & SC Collins produce approximately 17,000 tonnes of both combinable and root crops per year.
-Although Sugar Beet is marketed on a direct contract with British Sugar on a specific growers scheme, 9,000 tonnes of Milling Wheat, Feed Wheat and Feed Barley is left to market individually.
+Although Sugar Beet is marketed on a direct contract with British Sugar on a specific growers scheme, between 7,500 and 9,000 tonnes (dependingon cropping) of Milling Wheat, Feed Wheat and Feed Barley is left to market individually.

 We use a combination of fundamental and technical analysis to protect and benefit from the volatility seen in todays agricultural commodity markets.
 Within the last year, MJ & SC Collins has invested in education and trading tools to be able to increase profitability from the agricultural sector of the business, at the same time as reducing the risk of being constantly exposed to the world markets.

 We also work together with Jamie Gwatkin Consultancy (Farmers Weekly Farm Adviser of The Year Winner), to control our fixed costs and closely manage our financial position.
 When a business is able to cut their core costs, they are able to tackle margin compression more effectively.
 MJ & SC Collins has worked with Jamie for over 20 years now.
 Over time this has resulted in a hugely detailed monitoring of cash flow and overall budgeting.